yann-a/Rust-DB-engine/README.md

 Note that you can only specify an output file if you provided an input one.

+#### Tests and Benchmarking

+Alternatively, use `cargo build -- --benchmark` to run the benchmarking script

 ### Input format

 The program takes JSON-formatted inputs, according to the following grammar